jevgenik/manuals/source/files/software/ros2/navigation/mapping.rst

   Map server will expose maps on the node bringup, but can also change maps using a load_map service during run-time,
   as well as save maps using a save_map server. `GitHub <https://github.com/ros-planning/navigation2/tree/main/nav2_map_server>`_

+* `nav_msgs/OccupancyGrid <https://docs.ros.org/en/melodic/api/nav_msgs/html/msg/OccupancyGrid.html>`_ - represents a 2-D grid map, in which each cell represents
+  the probability of occupancy